There is always something going on in Mazatlan. Some events

 pagededicated to the Carnival in

-Mazatlan.
+Mazatlán.
 There is a full schedule, and it may or may not be

 translated into English when you get there.
-An

 There are

-several service organizations in Mazatlan, which meet regularly or
+several service organizations in Mazatlán, which meet regularly or

 irregularly.
 These include Hands Across the Borders,